Adventures in Machine Learning

 This is a number

-The example demonstrates how indentation is used to group statements together in a for loop.
-The statements that follow the loop are indented to indicate that they are part of the loop body.
+loop.
+The statements following the loop are indented to signal that they belong to the loop body.

 Example of Indentation in Python for Loop: